ucsb-cs156/OLD-website-originial-repo/_topics/testing.md

 category_prefix: "Testing: "
 ---

-# Test Coverage
+# Test Coverage (aka Code Coverage)

 It's helpful to be able to measure how much of our code is covered by tests.
-This metric is known as "test coverage"
+This metric is known as "test coverage" or "code coverage".

 # Line Versus Branch Coverage